Workers Compensation Insurance in Monopolistic States

 Monopolistic Versus Competitive Funds

-Many states operate workers compensation insurance funds but most of these are competitive enterprises that vie for business with private insurers.
-Some serve multiple purposes.
+Workers compensation insurance funds exist in many states but most are competitive enterprises that vie for business with private insurers.
+Some funds serve multiple purposes.
 For instance, the State Compensation Insurance Fund (of California) and the New York State Insurance Fund are competitive funds that also administer their state's assigned risk plan.

-Unlike a competitive fund, a monopolistic state fund is the only source of workers compensation insurance in the state.
+Unlike a competitive fund, a monopolistic state fund is the sole source of workers compensation insurance in the state.
 It has no competitors because private insurance is not permitted.

 Separate Policy Required

 If a business employs workers in multiple states, one of which is a monopolistic state, the workers employed in the monopolistic state must be insured under a separate policy purchased from the state bureau.
-They cannot be insured in conjunction with workers employed in other states under a multi-state workers compensation policy.
+They cannot be insured in under a multi-state workers compensation policy.

 Coverage in Ohio

-In Ohio, workers compensation insurance is mandatory for any business that employs at least one worker.
-Employers must purchase this coverage from the Ohio Bureau of Workers Compensation (BWC).
-They can complete an application at the BWCs website or mail a hard copy to the Bureau.
-All must pay a nonrefundable application fee.
+In Ohio, any business with one or more employees must purchase workers compensation insurance from the Ohio Bureau of Workers Compensation (BWC).
+Employers can apply for a policy by completing an electronic application at the BWCs website or mailing a hard copy to the Bureau.

 Coverage in Wyoming

-In Wyoming, workers compensation insurance must be purchased from the Workers Compensation Division of the Wyoming Department of Workforce Services (DWS).
-Businesses that employ any workers in Wyoming must register with the DWS before they begin operating or hire any workers.
+Businesses that employ workers in Wyoming must purchase workers compensation insurance from the Workers Compensation Division of the Wyoming Department of Workforce Services (DWS).
+Businesses must register with the DWS before buying a policy.